JBLarson/gecko/README.md

 3. Visualize data with a PyQt5 GUI using matplotlib with [plot.py](plot.py)
 ![Plot.py Screenshot](/images/plotScreenshot.png)
 4. Create and analyze correlation coefficient data with [corrCoef.py](corrCoef.py) and [analyzeCC.py](analyzeCC.py)
+5. Analyze trends in social-media engagement using the [social.py](social.py) script.